 Established coneflowers can survive frost once they’ve died back to their roots.
 After flowering, this process is triggered once the first frost arrives in the fall.
 Coneflowers use energy stored in their roots to survive during the winter.

 Once spring returns, coneflowers begin growing again.
-However, young flowers are vulnerable to fall or spring frosts, especially seedlings.
+However, young flowers, especially seedlings, are vulnerable to fall or spring frosts.
 That’s why their seeds stay dormant in the soil until the last spring frost passes.

-If you’re sowing coneflower seedlings in the spring, start them off indoors before the final frost passes.
+If you sow coneflower seedlings in the spring, start them indoors before the final frost passes.
 This gives your coneflowers a head start until the soil is warm enough.
 Once average soil temperatures reach 65ºF (18ºC), you can transplant seedlings outside or sow more seeds directly into the ground.

 Caring for Coneflowers During Winter